mescalito/tournament/README.md

 # Tournament System

-This app saves game results and ranks players according to their wins & losses
+This app saves game results and ranks players according to their wins & losses.

 The app follows the **Separation of concerns** software architecture design pattern.

-The app is made by ReactJSin the frondend, NodeJS in the backend and docker for provisioning.
+The app is a ReactJSin the frontend, NodeJS in the backend, and docker for provisioning.

 # Easy Setup